Leak Detection & Inspection

-Leak Doctor™ perform also a non-distructive inspection to confirm the presence of moisture by using an advance technology called electric capacitance/impedance testing, that sends an electric current into the roof and is based on the material’s ability to store electrical energy.
+Leak Doctor™ perform also a non-destructive inspection to confirm the presence of moisture by using an advanced technology called electric capacitance/impedance testing, that sends an electric current into the roof and is based on the material’s ability to store electrical energy.
 If there is moisture within the roof system, the dielectric properties will provide higher readings than a dry material would.

-Capacitance surveys can be performed with a hand-held device which is normally utilized for confirmation in conjunction with infrared or nuclear scans or on leak investigations for small isolated areas.
+Capacitance surveys can be performed with a hand-held device that is normally utilized for confirmation in conjunction with infrared or nuclear scans or on leak investigations for small isolated areas.

 A deck scanner can be utilized as a standalone tool for larger projects.
-As with nuclear surveys, capacitance surveys can identify not only wet insulation, but interply moisture as well as standing water at deck level depending on the roof thickness.
+As with nuclear surveys, capacitance surveys can identify not only wet insulation but interplay moisture as well as standing water at deck level depending on the roof thickness.
 Capacitance, when using a deck scanner, does not rely on mapping but can clearly identify areas of moisture that can be marked on the roof.

 Specific, high-risk locations, such as areas under windows, roof flashings and decks are tested for moisture using an electrical resistance-type probe meter.
 Additionally, the surface of EIFS is scanned under high-risk locations using a Tramex Roof and Wall Moisture Scanner.